veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 * A **Results** folder with the output after validation.
 You can select the three dots in the row with this file, and download it as a CSV file.
 For example, if the data file you uploaded had some rows that were marked as errors in the validation, those rows would be removed from the output data file.
 * A **Summary** folder with a summary of data validation, its logs, and so on.

-If the input folder was shared with you from another workspace, the corresponding output folder will also appear under **Shared by other workspaces**.
+Note that the input and output folder that were shared with you from another workspace will show in your File storage in the **Shared by other workspaces** tab.
 You can access the result, logs, and summary files there as usual.